ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 identify clients based on this limited information.

-The goal of the Privacy Pass ecosystem is to construct an environment where can easily measure (and maximize) relative anonymity of any client that is part of it.
+The goal of the Privacy Pass ecosystem is to construct an environment that can easily measure (and maximize) the relative anonymity of any client that is part of it.
 An inherent feature of being part of this ecosystem is that any client can only remain private relative to the entire space of users using the protocol.
 Moreover, by owning tokens for a given set of keys, the client's anonymity set shrinks to the total number of clients controlling tokens for the same keys.

 In the following, we consider the possible ways that Servers and Issuers can leverage their position to try and reduce the anonymity sets that